Anchorage Alaska

 The Chugach School District operates neighborhood schools in Valdez–Cordova Census Area, Alaska, as well as the supplementary Voyage to Excellence Residential School in Anchorage; its board office is in Anchorage.[132]
 The Aleutian Region School District, which operates schools in areas of the Aleutian Islands, has its district administrative offices in Anchorage.[133]

 Anchorage's leading newspaper is the Anchorage Daily News,[134] a citywide daily newspaper.
 Other newspapers include the Alaska Star,[135] serving primarily Chugiak and Eagle River, the Anchorage Press,[136] a free weekly covering mainly cultural topics, and The Northern Light,[137] the student newspaper of the University of Alaska Anchorage.
 Anchorage's major network television affiliates are KTUU 2 (NBC), KTBY 4 (Fox), KAUU 5 (CBS/MyNetworkTV), KAKM 7 (PBS), KTVA 11 (Rewind TV), KYUR 13 (ABC/CW), and KDMD 33 (Ion/Telemundo/MeTV).
 Anchorage is one hour behind the Pacific Time Zone, and receives the same network feed as the West Coast.
 Weekday primetime runs from 7 to 10 pm.
 Effectively, programs are viewed at the same local hour as those in the Central Time Zone.
 The city's only cable television provider is General Communication, Inc. (GCI).
-However, Dish Network and DirecTV offer satellite television service in Anchorage and the surrounding area; and uses East Coast feeds.
+However, Dish Network and DirecTV offer satellite television service in Anchorage and the surrounding area using East Coast feeds.

 There are many radio stations in Anchorage; see List of radio stations in Alaska for more information.